-- Periodicals (magazines, newspapers, trade publications, and scholarly journals) are excellent sources of current and/or specific information for research projects.
-Often, they are considered primary sources for research.
+- Articles published in periodicals (magazines, newspapers, trade publications, and scholarly journals) are excellent sources of current and/or specific information.

-- To see if the Oviatt Library subscribes to a specific periodical, use the Library Catalog's Journal title search.
-To see a list of the journals specific to journalism, public relations, etc. that the Oviatt Library subscribes to, from the Library Catalog's Basic keyword search, enter journalism periodicals (or public relations, mass communication*, mass media, etc. along with periodicals) in the "Search For:" box, and limit to "Periodicals/Serials."
+- To see if the Oviatt Library subscribes to a specific periodical, e.g., Public Relations Review, use the Library Catalog's Journal title search.
+To see a list of the journals specific to journalism, public relations, etc. that the Oviatt Library subscribes to, from the Library Catalog's Basic keyword search, enter public relations periodicals (or journalism, mass communication*, mass media, etc. along with periodicals) in the "Search For:" box, and limit to "Periodicals/Serials."
 Note: any periodical title proceeded by [electronic resource] or [online] means that it is available in full text online.

-- For periodicals not held by the Oviatt Library, request an Interlibrary Loan or search WorldCat to see if other local libraries have the periodicals you need.
+- For periodicals not held by the Oviatt Library, request an Interlibrary Loan.

 Access to almost 3000 full- text business journals, many full text newspapers/newsletters and company reports, from 1971 to present.
 Good for articles on organizational communication, public relations, media business, and related areas.

 Provides full text for nearly 4,600 periodicals, including more than 3,900 full-text peer-reviewed journals.
 This database offers information in nearly every area of academic study.
 Allows limiting search results to peer-reviewed scholarly journals.

 Simultaneously access 11 Gale databases to locate magazine articles, trade publications, academic journal articles, news, reference books, Web sites, and multimedia resources.
 Includes "Viewpoint" (pro/con) essays and topic overviews on controversial issues from Opposing Viewpoints In Context in the "Books" results.